All postsPart of the AI search optimization guideAI search optimization: the 2026 playbook

-Short answer: affordable AIO prompt tracking software — also called an AI visibility tool, AEO tool, or AI search tracker — runs on per-check pricing instead of monthly subscriptions, covers all four major answer engines (ChatGPT, Perplexity, Gemini, Google AI Overviews), and lets you start auditing for under $10 without a sales call.
-The cheapest credible option right now is AuditAE at $0.05 per (prompt × engine) check — about 200 checks for $10, no subscription.
+Short answer: an affordable AIO tracker — also called AI citation tracking software, an AI visibility tool, or an AI brand tracker — runs on per-check pricing instead of monthly subscriptions, covers all four major answer engines (ChatGPT, Perplexity, Gemini, Google AI Overviews), and lets you start auditing for under $5 without a sales call.
+The cheapest credible AIO tracker right now is AuditAE at $0.05 per (prompt × engine) check — a typical 5-prompt audit is $1, so $5 of free credit covers about 5 audits (or 100 individual checks).

 What is AIO prompt tracking, and why does it matter?